infochimps-labs/ironfan-pantry/notes/tips_and_troubleshooting.md

   sudo bash -c "(echo $datename ; df /data/ebs1 ) > /data/ebs1/xfs-created-at-$datename.txt"

 If you want to grow the drive:
 * take a snapshot.
 * make a new volume from it
-* mount that, and run `sudo xfs_growfs`
+* mount that, and run `sudo xfs_growfs`.
+You *should* have the volume mounted, and should stop anything that would be working the volume hard.

 ### Hadoop: On-the-fly backup of your namenode metadata